PROFILE

 further progress could be made in U.S.-D.P.R.K.

 relations.
-The U.S. side also made clear that if
+The United States also made clear

-this program were verifiably eliminated, the
+that if this program were verifiably eliminated,

-on the development of a fundamentally new
+the development of a fundamentally new

 relationship.
 Subsequently, the D.P.R.K. has